voxxdevv/voxxdevv/README.md

 </p>

 </kbd>
-<h2 align="left" width="100%">@voxxdevv</h2>
+<h2 align="center" width="100%">@voxxdevv</h2>
-<h6 align="left" width="100%">The content in this repository may not be copied or used without permission.
+<h6 align="center" width="100%">The content in this repository may not be copied or used without permission.
 Legal information can be viewed <a href="https://voxxdevv.is-a.dev/legal.html">here</a>.
 Copyright © 2021-2025, LumaCraft.
 All rights reserved.</h6>